renickbell/konduktiva/README.md

 An array filled with true or false values.
 If it is false on that beat the sound will not play.

-##### modeMap: number[] (optional)
+##### modeFilter: number[] (optional)

 Not filling it in just deactivates this specific feature.

 Before a note is played it will go through a filterMode function.
-The function will check if it needs to filter the notes by checking if the modeMap for that player exists.
+The function will check if it needs to filter the notes by checking if the modeFilter for that player exists.
 If it does it will proceed to check if the root note matches one of the root notes in the mode.
 If it does, it is allowed to be played.
 If it does not, it is switched out for the note that is in the mode that is closest to it.

-ONLY ADD ROOT NOTES IN THE modeMap array because before the function gets played the code will combine the root notes and the octaves.
+ONLY ADD ROOT NOTES IN THE modeFilter array because before the function gets played the code will combine the root notes and the octaves.

 A mode map is a quantized map in which the keys are beats and the values are modes.
+##### modeFilterKeyspan: number (optional)

+Not filling in will make the keyspan of the modeFilter the last number of the array plus 2.

+This variable allows the keyspan of the modeFilter variable to be manually set.

+##### modeMap: string[] (optional)

+Not filling it in will deactivate the automatic modeFilter switching feature.
+If this is filled in modeMapKeys must be filled in too.

+An array of mode names.
+This is the information the modeFilter will be updated to at some beat.
+The beats are controlled by modeMapKeys.

+##### modeMapKeys: number[] (optional)

+This MUST be filled in IF modeMap is filled in.
+Can only be left empty when modeMap is empty.

+The beats numbers to update the modeFilter.

 ##### modeMapKeyspan: number (optional)

-Not filling in will make the keyspan of the modeMap the last number of the array plus 2.
+Not filling it in will cause the keyspan of the keyspan variable to be the last number in the modeMapKeys array if modeMap is filled in.
+If modeMap is not filled in, nothing will happen if this variable is not filled in.

-This variable allows the keyspan of the modeMap variable to be manually set.
+The keyspan for the modeMap Quantized map.

+##### noteValues: number[] string[]

+The numbers here define the root note that is played.
+The final note will be calculated by combining the octave with the root note.
+The numbers here can be inputed in differnt ways.
+Currently there are four ways: relativeSemitone, relativeScaleDegree, noteNames, romanNumeral or, rawMidi.
+The input methods can be switched by editing the  ``` notesInputMode ``` variable of the MusicalEnvironment.

-##### noteSpan: number[]
+##### noteDuration: number[]

 This controls how long a specific note will be played.

-##### noteSpanKeyspan: number (optional)
+##### noteDurationKeyspan: number (optional)

-Not filling this in will cause the keyspan of the noteSpanMaps to be the length of the noteSpan array.
+Not filling this in will cause the keyspan of the noteDurationMaps to be the length of the noteDuration array.

-This variable allows the keyspan of the noteSpan to be manually set.
+This variable allows the keyspan of the noteDuration to be manually set.

-A noteSpanMap is a way to implement a melody.
+A noteDurationMap is a way to implement a melody.
 The keys are beats, and the values are notes without octave or root note.
-##### noteSpanValues: number[]
+##### noteDurationValues: number[]

-This variable allows the values of the noteSpan QuantizedMap to be set.
+This variable allows the values of the noteDuration QuantizedMap to be set.

 ##### octave: number[]